oreitan/mobile-app-development-s20/guides/README.md

 **Please do not tend to answer other people's questions, to make sure no one is misleading the others.
 I will answer the issues and close them.
 Make sure to review issues as my answers there will be applied to all of you.**

-## General Guidelines
+## General Guidelines & Code Review Criteria
 1. Code must be written according to the Coding Standards defined by default `eslint` rules for `JavaScript`, `React` and `React-Native`.
 Make sure to install and run those plugins by following the [eslint guide](./eslint.md)
 2. Define meaningful variable and function names.
+Your code should be simple, clear and readable.
 3. Comments are NOT welcome.
 I want to read code!
 Use comments only to explain some odd decision or explain some hard-to-read algorithm.
 4. Do not use extra empty new-lines.
 5. Do not submit not-working/compiling code.
 6. Do not submit dead code (code block which never runs).
 7. Your code should be well indented and organized.
 8. Your code should be well design, divided to modules and functions.
-Properly using software engineering principles of reusability, inheritance (or mixin), polymorphism.
+Properly using software engineering principles of reusability, inheritance (or mixin), composition and polymorphism.
+9. Your code should implement covered topics functionality, though enhancements are always welcome!

 ## Submission Rules
 1. Submit in pairs ***ONLY***<br>